ClickHouse/clickhouse-docs/docs/en/guides/best-practices/skipping-indexes.md

 ---
-slug: /en/guides/improving-query-performance/skipping-indexes
+slug: /en/optimize/skipping-indexes
 sidebar_label: Data Skipping Indexes
 sidebar_position: 2
+description: Skip indexes enable ClickHouse to skip reading significant chunks of data that are guaranteed to have no matching values.
 ---

 # Understanding ClickHouse Data Skipping Indexes

-## Introduction to Skipping Indexes
+## Introduction

 Many factors affect ClickHouse query performance.
 The critical element in most scenarios is whether ClickHouse can use the primary key when evaluating the query WHERE clause condition.
 Accordingly, selecting a primary key that applies to the most common query patterns is essential for effective table design.